|

 TL [charging-case-number [filing-case-number]]

-Begin document title.
-Input is collected into the title
+Begin document title. mm collects input into the title

-until AF or AU is called, and output as directed by the
+until a subsequent AU call and formats it as directed by

 TM number ...

-TP If defined, this macro is called in lieu of normal page
+TP mm calls this hook macro in lieu of normal page header

 Strings available to TP